CARE: Contrastive Alignment for ADL Recognition from Event-Triggered Sensor Streams: Experiments

-\textbf{Overall performance.} Table~\ref{tab:overall} compares all approaches on Milan, Cairo, and Kyoto7.
+\textbf{Overall performance.} Table~\ref{tab:overall} compares all approaches on \textit{Milan}, \textit{Cairo}, and \textit{Kyoto7}.
 Traditional machine learning models, such as Random Forest and SVM, perform significantly worse than deep learning baselines, underscoring the necessity of representation learning in complex ADL dynamics.
 Deep learning approaches yield substantially higher performance.
 Sequence-based baselines (e.g., DeepCASAS, EmbeddingFCN, GRU, LSTM-CNN) achieve competitive results as they usually capture temporal dependencies effectively, but are sometimes more affected by noise and sparsity.
 While image-based baselines (e.g., BinaryCNN, DCNN, GreyDCNN, Transformer) are generally more robust but may degrade on highly sparse datasets such as \textit{Kyoto7}.
 This complementarity highlights the importance of integrating both views.
-The graph-based model performs competitively on \textit{Milan} and \textit{Cairo} by explicitly modeling sensor relationships, but suffers a marked performance degradation on the sparse and noisy \textit{kyoto7}.
-By using a textual encoding method, the accuracy of TDOST is generally better than that of all the other baselines except ours, demonstrating the advantage of textual information in capturing cross-view information.
-Overall, our SICA models consistently deliver superior performance across all datasets and metrics, establishing a new state of the art.
+The graph-based model performs competitively on \textit{Milan} and \textit{Cairo} by explicitly modeling sensor relationships, but suffers a marked performance degradation on the sparse and noisy \textit{Kyoto7}.
+By using a textual encoding method, the accuracy of TDOST is generally better than that of all the other baselines except ours, demonstrating the advantage of textual information in capturing cross-view information. {The contrastive-based method, CPC, shows competitive performance on \textit{Kyoto7}, but falls short on \textit{Milan} and \textit{Cairo} compared with our method and TDOST.} Overall, our SICA models consistently deliver superior performance across all datasets and metrics, establishing a new state of the art.

 \textbf{Computation considerations.} In general, image-based models require more computation than sequence-based ones due to the inherent differences in input size and model complexity.
 GraphModel further exacerbates this with prohibitively high inference time (1.586 s/batch).
-TDOST consumes only 0.001 seconds per batch by using BiLSTM to inference.
+TDOST consumes only 0.001 seconds per batch by using BiLSTM for inference.
 Despite leveraging both representation views, our SICA models remain efficient (0.010–0.011 s/batch), on par with image-based baselines and an order of magnitude faster than GraphModel.
-This favorable trade-off between accuracy and efficiency underscores the scalability of SICA for real-world smart-home ADL recognition.
+This favorable trade-off between accuracy and efficiency underscores SICA's scalability for real-world ADL recognition.